 Whenever possible, priority is given to applicants who are siblings of children currently enrolled; however, acceptance is not guaranteed.

 The Children's School is committed to providing quality education for all children, and therefore, children with special rights are enrolled in all of our groups.
 In a model of inclusion, children who need therapy services receive them in the context of their school day whenever possible.
 We have a team of specialists who collaborate with teachers, families, and others who may be involved in setting goals for children with special needs.
 Every attempt is made to collaborate with school systems to secure the services required for children and families.
 The Children's School serves a wide spectrum of learning differences and all decisions are made on an individual basis.

 Consideration is given to families who are part of the Tufts community.

-Final admissions decisions are made by the Director after close consultation with the Associate Director/Special Rights Coordinator, and Teaching Staff.
+Final admissions decisions are made by the Director after close consultation with the School Coordinator, Special Rights Coordinator, and Teaching Staff.

 Once accepted, a non-refundable $650.00 deposit is required and an enrollment contract is signed.
 When ever possible, we will let families know of their admissions status by mid-March.
 Children who do not receive a slot by the beginning of April are placed on an active waiting list.

 We encourage all prospective families to visit the school during the application process.
-Families are welcome to visit the School after October 12 and may observe more than one classroom, if unsure about which class to request for placement.
-Please call the School at least one week in advance to schedule an observation time.
-(Because observation booths are not sound proof, we request that parents do not bring their children at this time.)
-You should also feel free to schedule a meeting with the Director, Hanna Gebretensae, or the Associate Director/Special Rights Coordinator, Daila Davila-Gonzalez.
+Families are welcome to schedule an observation time beginning Mid-October and may observe more than one classroom, if unsure about which class to request for placement.
+Please call the school at least one week in advance to schedule an observation time (observation booths are not sound proof, therefore, we request that parents do not bring their children at this time).
+You should also feel free to schedule a meeting with the Director, Hanna Gebretensae.